emsa16/realtimegame/README.md

 12. The user can talk to other users by typing text into a text field and sending it to the game
 13. Messages are displayed in speech bubbles in the game world in realtime
 14. Messages are also displayed in a chat window in realtime
-15. The user can leave the game at any point, which removes their avatar from the game world and other uses cannot see it any longer.
+15. The user can leave the game at any point, which removes their avatar from the game world and other users cannot see it any longer.
 The avatar's current position is stored in a database.
-16. The user can logout of the site, which also removes their avatar from the game world, but stores details about it in a database
+16. The user can log out of the site, which also removes their avatar from the game world, but stores details about it in a database
 17. The project uses the author's [chat server module](https://www.npmjs.com/package/@emsa16/chat-server)
 18. The project can be run in Docker
 19. The project includes unit tests which cover at least 70% of the code